Azure/ResourceModules/docs/wiki/Contribution guide - Generate module readme.md

 # How to use it

-For details on how to use the function please refer to the script's local documentation.
+For details on how to use the function, please refer to the script's local documentation.
 > **Note:** The script must be loaded before the function can be invoked